rsavage3794/pizza-rating-app/README.md

 ## Stretch Goals

 - I would want to link another pizza review app to mine so we can merge all data together
+- I would want to add a picture of each slice that has been reviewed

 ## User Stories